 OPG's Sustainable Development Policy commits OPG to meet all applicable legislative requirements and voluntary environmental commitments, integrate environmental factors into business planning and decision-making, and apply the precautionary principle in assessing risks to human health and the environment.
-This policy also commits OPG to maintain comprehensive EMSs at our generating facilities consistent with the ISO 14001 standard.
+This policy also commits OPG to maintain comprehensive environmental management systems ("EMSs") at our generating facilities consistent with the ISO 14001 standard.